How to get the most value out of Quant Yeti ?

 The problem with luck is, bad things (=bad luck) will happen.
 It is just a matter of time.
 So if we pick and choose which trades to enter, we introduce chance to our performance and, most importantly, to our emotional state.
 We must avoid going on tilt because this is what causes people to blow up their accounts.
 That is why it is wise to follow all trades (or none) and avoid picking and choosing.

 We don't want to sugar coat anything.
-Quant Yeti will make mistakes and will lose money at times, so please don't expect to be profitable every day, but we believe in 100% transparency and that is why the entire order history of the account and performance charts are posted to the site and are updated at least twice a week.
+Quant Yeti will make mistakes and will lose money at times, so please don't expect to be profitable every day, but we believe in 100% transparency and that is why the entire order history of the account and performance charts are posted to the site and are updated on a regular basis.

 As of July 31, 2020, the account shows a profit of more than 1,000%.